mknod/divinate/README.md

 # divinate
-Divinate is a program for linux that checks hardware and sysctl settings and suggests optimizations that can be made
+Divinate is a program for linux that checks hardware gives suggestions on configuration improvements and helps troubleshoot when a desktop or server has a problem.